 Christoph joined the European Radiosurgery Center in Munich, Germany in 2007 and is their chief medical physicist.
 He received his PhD from the Atomic Institute of the Austrian Universities and the Medical University of Vienna in 2007.
 He was a guest researcher at the Heavy Ion Medical Accelerator facility (HIMAC), National Institute of Radiological Sciences (NIRS), Chiba, Japan and at the Department of Stereotaxy and Functional Neurosurgery, University Hospital Cologne, Germany.
 His main research interests are intrafraction motion compensation, robotic and gyroscopic radiosurgery.
 In addition to being a member of the Radiosurgery Society (RSS), Christoph is member of the German Society for Medical Physics (DGMP) and the Austrian Organization for Radiation Protection (OeVS).
 After serving as Vice Chairman of the Physics Committee and Chairperson of the Treatment Planning Subcommittee, Christoph became Chairman in April 2024.

-Dr. Kim received her PhD degree in Applied Mathematics from the University of Washington in 2010 and is currently an Associate Professor at the University of Washington.
+Dr. Kim received her PhD degree in Applied Mathematics from the University of Washington in 2010 and is currently a Professor at the University of Washington.
 She serves as the Clinical Physics Lead at the University of Washington Medical Center.
 Her research focuses on the optimal design of radiotherapy and management of cancer therapy.
 Dr. Kim has extensive clinical experience in LINAC-based stereotactic radiosurgery, GammaKnife, and stereotactic body radiotherapy.
 Her current clinical interests include stereotactic body radiotherapy and automated treatment planning to improve patient safety and workflow efficiency.
 She joined the RSS Physics committee in 2021.

-Dr. Benedict scholastic has over 100 scientific publications, book chapters, and proceedings, and over 200 abstracts and scientific presentations at international symposia.
+Dr. Benedict has over 100 scientific publications, book chapters, and proceedings, and over 200 abstracts and scientific presentations at international symposia.
 Dr. Benedict has been PI, co-PI, co-investigator, and collaborator on a wide array of public and privately funded clinical medical physics research, including projects involving image guided radiation therapy, stereotactic radiosurgery, and radiation biology.

 Dr. Benedict was the Chair of the AAPM Task Group 101 on Stereotactic Body Radiation Therapy, and is one of the editors of the CRC Press book entitled, Stereotactic Radiosurgery and Stereotactic Body Radiation Therapy (2014).
 Stan joined the Physics committee in August 2014, and is currently also serving on the Board of Directors of the RSS.